 This course begins with the economic crisis, focused on video clips, newspaper articles, and a film to set the stage (session 1).
 It then seeks to look into how we got there, beginning with the history of globalization, the ideas promoting it, and its effects not just on economic practice but also on democracy (session 2).
-Next we consider the nature of capitalism, asking not only questions about how many varieties of market economies there are but also how to theorize change, whether through massive shock followed by institutional path dependency (historical institutionalism), incremental institutional change involving layering, conversion, drift, or exhaustion (revisionist historical institutionalism), and/or through dynamic processes in which political economic actions and events are influenced by agents' ideas conveyed through discourse in evolving institutional contexts (discursive institutionalism) (session 3).
+Next we consider the nature of capitalism, asking not only questions about how many varieties of market economies there are but also what kinds of ideas animate the different models.
+Additionally, we discuss how to theorize change, whether through massive shock followed by institutional path dependency (historical institutionalism), incremental institutional change involving layering, conversion, drift, or exhaustion (revisionist historical institutionalism), and/or through dynamic processes in which political economic actions and events are influenced by agents' ideas conveyed through discourse in evolving institutional contexts (discursive institutionalism) (session 3).
 We then go on to examine the relationship between regional integration and globalization, with a focus on the European Union as an example of intensified globalization pushing national economic adjustment as well as, since 2010, EU responses to the sovereign debt crisis (session 4).
 The following sessions (5 and 6) explore the ways in which regulation makes and brake globalization, both in international settings and at the national level, from the top down through international institutional and/or nation-state leadership and from the bottom up through business or social movement influence.
 Subsequently, course sessions (7,8, and 9) examine various areas where international and national political economy intersect, including global finance and national housing (via mortgages); the international of trade, the development of multinational firms, the offshoring of jobs, and the rise in executive pay; and the changes in national economic practices in countries in all three varieties of capitalism.
 We then consider the impact of all such political economic change on national political economies with regard to labor, health, welfare, and the rise of inequality (session 10).
 The course ends with a reconsideration of the theoretical issues related to the explanation of the transformation of capitalism in light of globalization, both in terms of whether capitalism is converging or whether countries are following different liberalizing paths in their adjustment to international economic pressures.
+The final class is reserved for student presentations of their papers (session 12)